 Tue.
 1 – Wed.
 9 October 2019, 16th meeting under ITU-T auspices in Geneva, CH.

-The agreed document deadline for the 13th JVET meeting is Monday 31 Dec.
-2018.
+The agreed document deadline for the 13th JVET meeting is Wednesday 2 Jan.
+2019 (a little later than usual due to the proximity of the New Year holiday).
 Plans for scheduling of agenda items within that meeting remain TBA.

-XXXX were thanked for the excellent hosting and organization of the 12th meeting of the JVET.
+WG11 and local host XXXX were thanked for the excellent hosting and organization of the 12th meeting of the JVET.

-XXXX were thanked for providing viewing equipment used during the 12th JVET meeting.
+Huawei was thanked for providing viewing equipment used during the 12th JVET meeting.

 The Blender Foundation / Blender Animation Studio were thanked for providing additional test material for usage in standardization efforts.

-The 12th JVET meeting was closed at approximately XXXX hours on Friday 12 October 2018.
+The 12th JVET meeting was closed at approximately 1330 hours on Friday 12 October 2018.

 Annex A to JVET report: List of documents